usf-portal/his4936-dh1-project-template/docs/initial_findings.md

 #Further annalysis needed

-With these findings in mind a more thorough analysis of larger data pools would be necessary.
-Knowing the average amount of out of area employees being added to the pool, as well as the amount leaving would directly affect the position to employee ration.
+With these findings in mind, a more thorough analysis of larger data pools would be necessary.
+Knowing the average amount of out-of-area employees being added to the pool, as well as the amount leaving would directly affect the position to employee ratio.
 Additional consideration should be made for the availability of the education tracks needed to reach these positions.